Page Updated on 9/6/20 10:00

-Lots of us are now working from home, distancing ourselves from large gatherings, or generally changing our routines.
+Lots of us are now working from home, distancing ourselves from people outside of our households, and leaning to adjust to the new normal in various ways.
 It can be easy to let physical activity slide - but we really shouldn't!
 In fact, at times like these, it is more important than ever to keep active, to keep ourselves physically well, as well as to improve our mental wellbeing.

-Although we can now exercise outdoors more often, and physical activity is important for our health and wellbeing, it is vital that we all do this safely and follow the national guidance on staying safe outside your home.
+Although these changes give us more opportunity, and physical activity is important for our health and wellbeing, it is vital that we all do this safely and follow the national guidance on staying safe outside your home.
 To limit the further spread of COVID-19 it is still important that we continue to:

 - Stay at home as much as possible.
 If you have to travel, please avoid the rush hour, only use public transport for essential journeys, and walk or cycle whenever possible.

 - Keep physically distanced from those who are most vulnerable